YamkelaFada/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is a readne file for 0x06 prmpore pointers project
+This is my Read me